-- 1. In the event Community Standards and Conduct refers the alleged violation to a hearing, it will be adjudicated in accordance with JWU's Conduct Review Process except as otherwise expressly provided herein. - 2.
-For purposes of the adjudication process, Community Standards and Conduct will appoint an academic liaison (different from the faculty of staff member who submitted the Form) ("Hearing Academic Liaison"), who will assist in the Conduct Review Process if a hearing is requested. - 3.
-On review of the Form and on the completion of any additional investigation, the affected student may be offered the opportunity to accept responsibility for the alleged violation and accept (1) the Faculty or staffdetermined Grade Sanction and (2) any Additional Sanctions Community Standards and Conduct may propose.
-If the student acknowledges responsibility for the violation/associated charge but does not agree to the Additional Sanctions, a sanctions-only administrative hearing will proceed, as described in the Conduct Review Process, and the student will not be entitled to an appeal, except as to the Additional Sanctions imposed.
-Faculty or staffdetermined Grade Sanctions are final except as subject to appeal regarding a finding of responsibility in accordance with the Conduct Review Process.
-4. If the affected student chooses to deny responsibility for the violations or if the student fails to respond to the charge letter, the university shall provide the student a hearing.
-Except as provided in this Policy, the administrative hearing will be administered with Community Standards and Conduct and the Hearing Academic Liaison, as provided in the university's Conduct Review Process.
+- 1. In the event Community Standards and Conduct refers the alleged violation o a hearing, it will be adjudicated in accordance with JWU's Conduc Review Process except as otherwise expressly provided herein. - 2.
+For purposes of the adjudication process, Community Standards and Conduct will appoint an academic liaison (different from the faculty of staff member who submitted the Form) ("Hearing Academic Liaison"), who will assist in the Conduct Review Process if a hearing is requested - 3.
+On review of the Form and on the completion of any additional investigation, the affec ed student may be offered the opportunity to accept responsibility for the alleged violation and accept (1) the Faculty or staff-determined Grade Sanction and (2) any Additional Sanctions Community Standards and Conduct may propose.
+If the student acknowledges responsibility for the violation/associated charge but does not agree to the Additional Sanctions, a sanctions-only administrative hearing will proceed, as described in the Conduct Review Process, and the student will not be entitled o an appeal, except as to the Additional Sanc ions imposed.
+Faculty or staffdetermined Grade Sanctions are final except as subject to appeal regarding a finding of responsibility in accordance with the Conduct Review Process

+4. If the affec ed student chooses to deny responsibility for the violations or if the student fails to respond to the charge letter, the university shall provide he student a hearing.
+Except as provided in this Policy, the administrative hearing will be administered with Community Standards and Conduc and the Hearing Academic Liaison, as provided in the university's Conduc Review Process